NaviServer Programmable Web Server

 • For certain types of requests (e.g., the websocket upgrade request), automatic fall back to ns_connchan possible.

-• Does not work well for streaming requests, since request data is only available after the request has finished.
+• Not optimal for streaming, since data arrives after full request has finished.

-• Uses ns_http for request data sending and ns_connchan for response spooling
+• Uses ns_http to send request data and ns_connchan to spool responses

-Figure 1 shows the interaction between a client, the reverse proxy server and the backend server, in particular, when the backendconnection is set to ns_http+ns_connchan.
+Figure 1 shows the interaction between a client, the reverse proxy server and the backend server, when the backendconnection is set to ns_http+ns_connchan.
 The incoming request is always processed by the network driver of NaviServer (nssock or nsssl).
 After the request is processed, we have the request header in the form of an ns_set and the request body either as spool file or as string.
-At this time, the URL rewrite callbacj and later the validation callback is fired (see ADVANCED CUSTOMIZATION) for more details).
-The backendconnection defines then, how the request is sent to the backend, and how the results are received and delivered to the client.
+At this time, the URL rewrite callbacj and later the validation callback is fired (see Advanced Customization via API) for more details).
+The chosen backendconnection defines then, how the request is sent to the backend, and how the results are received and delivered to the client.
 In the case of ns_http+ns_connchan, the response headers from the backend server are sent the client before the response body is received.
 Also, the response body is forwarded to the client incrementally.

 Reverse Proxy Server with backendconnection ns_http+ns_connchan